How Super Bowl Squares Work?

 So, how much money are we discussing?
 Imagine your upcoming Super Bowl gathering has a $10 entry fee per square, resulting in a $1,000 cumulative prize fund.
 The initial three winners would each earn $200, whereas the individual with the ultimate score square would take home $400.

 What about the likelihood of winning?
 When each person acquires just one square, the odds for each participant to win are 1 in 25.
 In more extensive pools, such as workplace events, this is a frequent occurrence.
-However, it's not uncommon for people to be permitted to buy several squares, thereby improving their odds.
+However, it's not uncommon for individuals to buy several squares, thereby improving their odds.

 Football Squares Strategies